boyiwei/CoTaEval/README.md

 When evaluating system prompt, we need to specify which system prompt we are evaluating in ``--intervention``.
 Available options are: ``sys_prompt-dbrx, sys_prompt-bing, sys_prompt-copilot, sys_prompt-sys_a, sys_prompt-sys_b, sys_prompt_sys_c``.
 Here ``sys_a``, ``sys_b``, and ``sys_c`` correspond to the three manually created system prompts in Appendix C.1.
 #### MemFree
 When evaluating Memfree, please make sure that the Redis has been started.
-For example, if we want to evaluate Memfree with $n$-gram size equals 6, we can use the following code:
+For example, if we want to evaluate Memfree with $n$-gram size equals 6, we can use the following command:
 ```bash
 cd data-portraits
 python easy_redis.py --shutdown